mtlynch/mtlynch.io/content/retrospectives/2022/06/index.md

 - [Official Debian Documentation](https://help.ubuntu.com/community/Repositories/Personal)
 - [Basic Overview of the debian/ Directory](https://packaging.ubuntu.com/html/debian-dir-overview.html)

-## Search ads are levelling off
+## Search ads are leveling off

 When I last calculated it, Google search ads looked amazing.
 I was [earning $0.69 in profit](/retrospectives/2022/05/#dipping-my-toe-in-paid-search-advertising) for every dollar I spent on Google Ads.
 Now that more time has elapsed and I have more data, it's a less rosy picture.

-When I ran the numbers last month, I was including April and the first week of May.
+When I ran the numbers last month, I included April and the first week of May.
 That first week turned out to be an outlier, so segmenting the numbers by month, the profit is weaker:

 | Metric                     | April     | May       |
 | -------------------------- | --------- | --------- |